 Military Spouses Seeking Admission by Motion

 The BBE welcomes inquiries and petitions for Admission by Motion from attorney spouses of service members in the United States Uniformed Services.
 The BBE understands the unique circumstances faced by those military spouse attorneys who must move frequently as a result of the needs of the Uniformed Services.
-Where the needs of the Service result in the necessary relocation of a military spouse attorney to Massachusetts, the BBE is committed to working with the petitioner to accommodate their unique circumstances and to expedite the bar application process to the extent appropriate.
+Where the needs of the Service result in the necessary relocation of a military spouse attorney to Massachusetts, the BBE is committed to working with the petitioner to accommodate their unique circumstances relative to qualifications and acquirements for admission, and to expedite the bar application process to the extent appropriate.

 Military spouse attorneys are encouraged to contact Board of Bar Examiners Executive Director Marilyn Wellington, at (617) 482-4466 or firstname.lastname@example.org, for more information regarding this process.